IrinaBalanel/creative-collective/README.md

 - Frontend: Built with React’s component-based architecture for scalability and maintainability
 - Backend: API development with Node.js and Express
-- Database: Modeled using Mongoose (ODM) for MongoDB hosted on Atlas
+- Database: Modelled using Mongoose (ODM) for MongoDB hosted on Atlas
 - Features: User authentication, role-based access control, Calendly API integration for booking functionality, Soft deletes for data safety and flexibility

 ## Features